turingschool/mod-0-curriculum/session4/index.md

 The names of attributes are generally nouns.

-Two good questions to ask when you're determining what should be classified as an attribute are:
+A good question to ask when you're determining what should be classified as an attribute is:

-* "Will this data undoubtedly change?" (you want the answer to be no)
 * "Is there any other data that underlies this piece of data?" (you want the answer to be no)

 CAUTION: Sometimes, methods will *feel* like they should be attributes.
-For example: `age`, `years_employed`, `percent_full`.
+For example: `percent_full`.

 <div class="try-it">
   <h3>Try It Together: Bottle Class Attributes</h3>